Why do cats hiss? As it turns out, there are all kinds of reasons for a cat hissing!

 Regardless of who is the newcomer, their priorities stand firm.

-It is also critical to supervise all interactions until such time you feel the two can be trusted to interact safely alone.
+It is also critical to supervise all interactions until when you feel the two can be trusted to interact safely alone.

 Has your cat ever hissed at you?
 Do you know why?
 Please post a comment to share your story!